student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/2-academia/1-widening-spectrum-of-entrance-experience.md

 ## Lack of Acceleration in Canada

 In Canada, only the University of British Columbia (UBC) offers a placement exam that allows students to test out of introductory courses.
 Most other universities, including Waterloo—which is widely considered the top CS school in the country—only “strongly encourage” experienced students to take advanced introductory courses (e.g. CS 145 instead of CS 135).
-However, CS 145 is not a true acceleration path, as it covers the same material with only a more theoretical framing.
+However, CS 145 is not a true acceleration path, it advertises that it covers the same material with only a more theoretical framing.

 Many of these students could be thriving if offered higher-level electives earlier or given opportunities to accelerate—but few programs offer formal pathways for this.
 As a result, high-potential students often go unchallenged and unsupported, drifting through their degree without any clear direction on how to continue growing.